Kiril3l5/Kiril3l5.github.io/_pages/hire.md

 ---
 title: Hire
 subtitle: We are not in a game of numbers but quality.
-Please review both parties' expectations before submitting the form.
+Best talent, high expectations!
 featured_image: /images/demo/contact.jpg
 ---